davidsbond/arrebato/docs/design/README.md

 # Design Documents

 Within this directory you will find documents that describe design decisions that went into the inner-workings of the project.
+In the contents below you will find links to individual documents and the question they aim to answer.

+## Contents

+* [Clustering](./CLUSTERING.md) - How do we build a cluster of servers for a HA configuration?
+* [Signing](./SIGNING.md) - How do we verify messages came from a certain client?